decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-25-on-the-impossibility-of-byzantine-agreement-for-n-equals-3f-in-partial-synchrony.markdown

 For the proof approach we introduce two simple (but powerful) techniques.
 These two techniques are used in many other proofs so it's worthwhile to get to know them.

-The first is **indistinguishability**, this is where some parties can not tell between two (or more) potential worlds.
-Their distribution of views looks exactly the same so they must decide the same way in both worlds.
+The first is **indistinguishability**, this is where some parties cannot distinguish between two (or more) possible worlds.
+Their views look the same, so they must reach the same decision in both worlds.
 This leads to the following initial proof approach: imagine that there were two worlds: world 1 and world 2.
 Imagine that in world 1 the honest must decide 1 and in world 2 the honest must decide 0.
 If there was some honest party for which world 1 and world 2 are indistinguishable then we would drive a contradiction.
 Unfortunately we cannot use such a simple argument for this lower bound.

-The second technique is **hybridization**,  this is where we build intermediate worlds between the two contradicting worlds and use a chain of indistinguishability arguments to create a series of statements that leads to the final contradiction.
+The second technique is **hybridization**,  this is where we build intermediate worlds between the two contradicting worlds and use a chain of indistinguishability arguments leading to a final contradiction.

-Here we go, lets define worlds 1, 2, and 3:
+Here we go, let’s define worlds 1, 2, and 3:

 **World 1:**
 <p align="center">
   <img src="/uploads/dls-world1.jpg" width="256" title="DLS world 1">
 </p>

 In World 1 parties in $A$ and $B$ start with the value 1.
 Parties in $C$ have crashed.
 Since $C$ is at most $f$ participants, the parties in $A$ and $B$ must eventually decide.
 For agreement to hold, all the parties in $A$ and $B$ will output 1.
-From the perspective of $A$ (and also $B$), they cannot distinguish between a crashed (or Byzantine) $C$ vs. an honest $C$ whose messages are delayed.
+From $A$’s (and $B$’s) perspective, they cannot tell if $C$ crashed or if its messages were delayed.

 **World 2:**
 <p align="center">
   <img src="/uploads/dls-world2.jpg" width="256" title="DLS world 2">
 </p>

 World 2 will be a world similar to world 1 where the roles of $A$ and $C$ are interchanged.
 The parties in $B$ and $C$  start with the value 0.
-Parties in $A$ have crashed.
-Again, $C$ cannot distinguish between a crashed $A$ vs. an honest $A$ whose messages are delayed.
+Parties in $A$ have crashed. $C$ cannot tell if $A$ crashed or if its messages were delayed.
 So all the parties in $C$ and $B$ will output 0.

 **World 3:**